 Ways to Get Rid of Spittlebugs

-8 Great Sage Companion Plants
+8 of the Best Sage Companion Plants

 Which plants are great companions for sage?
 Well, of course, those ones that are mentioned above, but let’s walk through some others as well.

 Sage can attract pollinators and other beneficial insects if you let it go to flower.
-It might be worthwhile to grow extra sage plants and let some of your crop go to flower so you can get those benefits as well.
+It might be worthwhile to grow extra sage plants and let some of your plants go to flower so you can get those benefits as well.

 Brassicas do great near sage.
 Sage helps repel pests that impact brassicas with their scents.